rstemmer/musicdb/docs/source/usage/install.rst

 The following listing shows the changes that are mandatory to make inside the ``/etc/icecast.xml`` file to connect MusicDB with Icecast.
+In case you are using Debian/Ubuntu, the file is stored at ``/etc/icecast2/icecast.xml``

 You should review the whole settings to make sure that Icecast is doing what you expect and to secure the Icecast server.